 You can apply for the Ambassador program using this link.
-We are currently accepting applications for Cohort 2 which will run from May to November 2021!
+We are currently processing applications on a monthly basis!
 If you are not interested in applying now, you can stay in touch with us through our newsletter.

 How many people within a team need to submit the application?

 We ask that only the team lead, whether they are a teacher, mentor, or student, submit the M4C application on behalf of the entire team.

 Upon your acceptance to M4C, we'll begin the onboarding process where you learn about the expectations asked of you from the organization and the individual project you'll be joining.
 In the weeks after, we'll enable you with the resources needed to start contributing to your community.

 What types of projects do you currently offer?

 We have three project options: Animal Prosthetics, 3D Printed Toys, and Laser Cutting